surgems/ec-events/content/collections/kids-rides/inflatable-slides.md

         content:
           -
             type: text
-            text: 'Slide and bounce your way down this giant inflatable bouncy slide.'
+            text: 'An absolute staple at a funfair.
+Slide and bounce your way down this giant inflatable bouncy slide and meet your friends and family at the bottom.
+This attraction is great for photo and video opportunities as you capture your friend or family member waiting eagerly at the top to launch themselves down the slide. '
       -
         type: paragraph
       -